A Game Theoretic Framework for Model Based Reinforcement Learning: Related Work

 \section{Related Work}

-MBRL and the closely related fields of adaptive control and system identification have a long and rich history (see~\cite{Narendra1987PersistentEI, AstromBook, Ljung1987SystemIT} for overview).
+MBRL and the closely related fields of adaptive control and system identification have a long and rich history (see~\citet{AstromBook, Ljung1987SystemIT} for overview).
 Early works in MBRL primarily focused on tabular reinforcement learning in a known {\em generative model} setting~\cite{Kearns1998FiniteSampleCR, Agarwal2019OptimalityAA}.
 However, this setting assumes access to a highly exploratory policy to collect data, which is often not available in practice.
 Subsequent works like E3~\cite{Kearns1998NearOptimalRL} and R-MAX~\cite{Brafman2001RMAXA} attempt to lift this limitation, but rely heavily on tabular representations which are inadequate for modern applications like robotics.
 Coupled with advances in deep learning, there has been a surge of interest in incremental MBRL algorithms with rich function approximation.
 They generally fall into two sets of approaches, as we outline below.

 The first set of approaches are largely inspired by trust region methods, and are similar to the PAL family from our work.
-A highly accurate ``local'' model is constructed around the visitation distribution of the current policy, and subsequently used to conservatively improve the policy.
+A highly accurate ``local'' model is constructed around the visitation distribution of the current policy, which is subsequently used to conservatively improve the policy.
 The trust region is intended to ensure that the model is accurate for all policies within it, thereby enabling monotonic performance improvement.
-GPS~\cite{GPS_unknown_model, Mordatch14rss}, DPI~\cite{Sun2018DualPI}, and related approaches~\cite{fitted_LQR, Chebotar2017PathIG} learn a time varying linear model and perform a KL-constrained policy improvement step.
-Such a model representation is convenient for an iLQG~\cite{Todorov2005} based policy update, but might be restrictive for complex dynamics beyond trajectory-centric RL.
-To remove these limitations, recent works have started to consider neural network representations for both the policy and dynamics model.
-However, somewhat surprisingly, a clean version from the PAL family has not been studied with neural network models~\cite{Wang2019BenchmarkingMR}.
-The motivations presented by Xu et al.~\cite{Xu2018AlgorithmicFF} and Kurutach et al.~\cite{Kurutach2018ModelEnsembleTP} resemble PAL, however their practical implementations do not strongly enforce the conservative nature of the policy update.
+GPS~\cite{GPS_unknown_model, Mordatch14rss}, DPI~\cite{Sun2018DualPI}, and related approaches~\cite{fitted_LQR} learn a time varying linear model and perform a KL-constrained policy improvement step.
+Such a model representation is convenient for an iLQG based policy update~\cite{Todorov2005}, but might be restrictive for complex dynamics beyond trajectory-centric RL.
+To remove these limitations, recent works have started to consider neural networks to represent both policy and the dynamics model.
+However, somewhat surprisingly, a clean version from the PAL family has not been studied with neural network models.
+The motivations presented by \citet{Xu2018AlgorithmicFF} and \citet{Kurutach2018ModelEnsembleTP} resemble PAL, however their practical implementations do not strongly enforce the conservative nature of the policy update.